 Statistics can also be wielded to shed new light on ideas you’ve already formed about other people, countries and societies.
 For example, many people are under the impression that people who don’t graduate and end up in destitute positions should carry the blame of their decisions.

 However, after looking up why exactly people from poorer areas don’t graduate at the same rates as wealthier socio-economic regions, you will be able to challenge the ways in which you have formed your opinions.
-Statistics, in other words, can give you a peek at the bigger picture in situations you’d like to learn more about.
+The statistics learnt from a good data science course, in other words, can give you a peek at the bigger picture in situations you'd like to learn more about.

 This captures the most important aspect of statistics, which is that learning about it and how it affects our lives leads to questioning the world around you in positive ways.
 Questioning the world around us will always lead to new knowledge gained and expand the ways in which we traditionally think.